d3plus/d3plus-website/_docs/class/BarChart.md

 <a name="new_BarChart_new" href="#new_BarChart_new">#</a> new **BarChart**()

-Creates a line plot based on an array of data.
+Creates a bar chart based on an array of data.